raviqqe/melior/README.md

 Contribution is welcome!
 But, Melior is still in the alpha stage as well as the MLIR C API.
 Note that the API is unstable and can have breaking changes in the future.

+### Design decisions

+- Only UTF-8 is supported as string encoding.
+  - Most string conversion between Rust and C is cached internally.

 ### Naming conventions

 - `mlir<X>Create*` functions are renamed as `<X>::new`.